DomasB/notes/🤖 AI/Grossary/Feature Monitoring.md

 **What is feature monitoring?**
 -------------------------------

-Feature monitoring involves continuously monitoring the performance of the [features](https://www.hopsworks.ai/dictionary/feature) used as model inputs in [inference pipelines](https://www.hopsworks.ai/dictionary/inference-pipeline) to identify potential problems such as anomalous inputs to models, out-of-distribution inputs for models, and drift in input [feature values](http://www.hopsworks.ai/dictionary/feature-value) such that the [model performance](http://www.hopsworks.ai/dictionary/model-performance) degrades.
+Feature monitoring involves continuously monitoring the performance of the [[Feature|features]] used as model inputs in [inference pipelines](https://www.hopsworks.ai/dictionary/inference-pipeline) to identify potential problems such as anomalous inputs to models, out-of-distribution inputs for models, and drift in input [feature values](http://www.hopsworks.ai/dictionary/feature-value) such that the [model performance](http://www.hopsworks.ai/dictionary/model-performance) degrades.

 **How are features monitored?**
 -------------------------------